Padraic-O-Mhuiris/nix-presentation/slides.md

 Which will propagate a change to the output hash

-This turns each unique package node in the Nix Store and it's children dependencies into a merkle-tree structure
+This turns each unique package node in the Nix Store and it's children dependencies into something similar to merkle-tree structures

 </v-clicks>

 ::right::

 <br/>
 <br/>